Table of Contents

 Experienced New Jersey Medicaid Trust Lawyer- Matus Law Group

 Many people are worried about protecting their assets from the costs of long-term care.
-This is why some people purchase long-term care insurance policies.
-However, these policies can be very expensive and many cannot afford to pay the monthly premiums.
+This is why some people may consider purchasing long-term care insurance policies.
+However, these policies can be very expensive, and many may find it difficult to afford the monthly premiums.
 In addition to purchasing long-term care insurance, another option you may have is to create a Medicaid asset protection trust.

-To be eligible for Medicaid, an applicant must have assets under a certain level.
-Medicaid applicants can create a Medicaid trust to hold their extra income and assets which can allow them to receive Medicaid benefits.
-A Medicaid asset protection trust shields Medicaid applicants’ assets from being counted in determining their eligibility for Medicaid.
+To be eligible for Medicaid, you must have assets under a certain level.
+You can create a Medicaid trust to hold your extra income and assets, which can allow you to receive Medicaid benefits.
+A Medicaid asset protection trust shields your assets from being counted when determining your eligibility for Medicaid.

-Seeking the legal advice of an experienced New Jersey Medicaid Trust attorney is important if you are a New Jersey resident facing the prospect of having to move into a nursing facility.
-Matus Law Group’s team of experienced Medicaid planning lawyers provides clients with skilled planning for asset protection.
-We will evaluate your financial situation and help you determine your options when it comes to Medicaid eligibility.
+Seeking the legal advice of an experienced New Jersey Medicaid trust lawyer is important if you are a New Jersey resident facing the prospect of having to move into a nursing facility.
+At The Matus Law Group, our team of experienced estate planning attorneys can provide you with skilled planning for asset protection.
+We can evaluate your financial situation and help you determine your options when it comes to Medicaid eligibility.

 What is a Medicaid Asset Protection Trust?